Improve Chargeback Management ROI with These 5 Tips

 THIRD, collect useful data.
 Prevention alerts are often issued within a couple of days of the transaction, but chargebacks reach the merchant weeks or even months later.
 As a result, prevention alert data is a tip-off for the chargeback trends you can expect to see 2-5 weeks later.
 Analyze prevention alert data so you can identify problems earlier and resolve issues sooner.

-VMPI is a new chargeback management tool, but research has already shown it to be effective.
+Order Insight (which was formerly known as VMPI or Visa Merchant Purchase Inquiry) is a new chargeback management tool, but research has already shown it to be effective.
 Early adopters have reported a minimum of 14% reduction in chargebacks.

-In order to participate in VMPI, you must be able to share data in two seconds or less.
+In order to participate in Order Insight and Consumer Clarity, you must be able to share data in two seconds or less.
 And, you’ll need to undergo an arduous integration process.

-If your business doesn’t have idle development resources at its disposal to handle an ancillary project like VMPI integration, you might consider integrating through a Visa facilitator.
+If your business doesn’t have idle development resources at its disposal to handle an ancillary project for integration, you might consider integrating through a facilitator.

 However, you should use caution when selecting a facilitator.
 Not all vendors can respond in time, and helpful data isn’t a guarantee.
 Thoroughly investigate a facilitator’s capabilities before signing on the dotted line.